-At a future-leaning, entrepreneurially-inclined research university like Carnegie Mellon, "innovation" is a common refrain, part of the very fabric of the place.
-But innovation for its own sake should not be the aim, it is vitally important to also ask questions regarding why an innovation is necessary, how it is developed and deployed, and who benefits from it.
+At a future-oriented, entrepreneurially-inclined research university like Carnegie Mellon, "innovation" is a common refrain, part of the very fabric of the place.
+But innovation should not happen for its own sake.
+It is vitally important to also ask questions regarding why an innovation is necessary, how it is developed and deployed, and who benefits from it.

-This has been a concern of ours at Heinz College for a long time, so it’s both exciting and fitting that the Block Center has defined "Seeding Societal Futures" as one of our three primary thrusts of activity.
-As we look ahead toward the many ways that technology will reshape society in the coming years, the Block Center will seek to invest in innovations that are inclusive in their design, ethical in their implementation, and effective in their ability to positively impact human livelihood and well-being.
+The Block Center’s "Seeding Societal Futures" initiative examines the many ways that technology will reshape society in the coming years and seeks to support innovations that are inclusive in their design, ethical in their implementation, and effective in their ability to positively impact society in an age of rapid technological change.

 To give one example, Heinz College alumna Leah Lizarondo has founded a nonprofit, 412 Food Rescue, that is driven to eradicate food waste while simultaneously combating the problem of food insecurity in low-income communities.
 To date, Leah’s organization has saved over 3 million pounds of food from entering landfills through an ingenious combination of technology, analytics, and the energy of thousands of passionate volunteers.
 412 Food Rescue is perfectly emblematic of the kind of sustainable, scalable, and conscientious innovation that the Block Center will champion, and you can read more about them below.

 Why is this important to us?
 Because at the Block Center, we are dedicated to leveraging our key strengths in technology, analytics, and policy to promote innovations that make the world not just more efficient, but kinder, more humane, and more inclusive.
 We firmly believe that these end goals are not mutually exclusive.

 Technology and Community Projects